 Can I dye my clay different colors?

 Of course!
 I recommend that you add the dye into the cooking process, if you are using one color.
 If you want to use multiple colors you will need to separate your clay and knead the coloring in with your hands.
 Sorry, it will be messy!
 I prefer to use gel food coloring for both clay AND food ;).
 THIS SET has vibrant colors and is easy to use.

-DIY Air-Dry Clay Recipe
+DIY Air Dry Clay Recipe

 - 2 cups baking soda